PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 Microservices are very much in vogue at the moment and for good reason.
 There are many benefits to adopting a microservices architecture such as:

-* TODO LIST HERE
+* Focus - Each service should do one thing only and do it well.
+This means that an individual microservice should contain a small amount of code that is easy for an individual developer to reason about.

+* Decoupled - Services run in their own process space and are therefore decoupled from the rest of the system.
+This makes it easy to replace an individual microservice without disturbing the rest of the system

+* Continuous Delivery / Deployment - Services are individually deployable, this leads to a model whereby deployment can be ongoing as each individual change can be at the service level.
+This removes the need for 'Big Bang' deployments.

+* Individually scaleable - systems may be scaled at the service level leading to more efficient use of compute resources.

+* Language independent - microservice systems may be composed of services written in multiple languages, allowing developers t select the most appropriate tool for each specific service.

 Of course it is not always appropriate to use microservices, certainly the 'golden hammer' anti-pattern should be avoided at all costs, however in our experience it is a powerful approach when applied correctly.
 In this chapter we will learn how to construct a simple RESTful microservice and also how this might be consumed.
 We will also look at a powerful approach to microservice construction, that of pattern matching.
 We will use the Mu library to do this.
 We will also look at how to set up a clean local development environment using the Fuge toolkit and then look at how to build services that communicate over protocols other than simple HTTP.
-Finally we will discuss when and when not to adopt the microservices architecture.
+Finally we will build in a simple service discovery mechanism to allow us to consume our services without hard coding.

-However before diving into code we should take a moment to review what we mean by a microservice and how this concept plays into a reference architectural frame.

-Figure 8.1 below depicts a typical microservice system.
-Under this architecture...
+Before diving into code, however, we should take a moment to review what we mean by a microservice and how this concept plays into a reference architectural frame.
+Figure 7.1 below depicts a typical microservice system.
-TODO - describe the architecture!

 ![image](./images/logical.png)

-**Figure 8.1 Microservice reference architecture**
+**Figure 7.1 Microservice reference architecture**

+Our reference architecture contains the following elements that are typical to most microservice style systems:

+* Clients - typically web web based or mobile applications, make HTTP connections to an API layer.

+* Static assets - such as images, style sheets and other elements that are used to render the user interface.

+* API layer - This is usually a thin layer that provides the routing between client requests and microservices that ultimately respond to these requests.

+* Service Discovery - Some mechanism for discovering and routing to microservices.
+This can be as simple as a shared configuration file or a more dynamic mechanism such as DNS

+* Direct response services - These types of services are typically reached via a point to point protocol such as HTTP or raw TCP and will usually perform a distinct action and return a result.

+* Async services - These types of services are typically invoked via some bus based technology such as RabbitMQ or Apache Kafka and may or may not return a response to the caller.

+* Data sources and External APIs - Services will usually interact with some data source or external system in order to generate responses to requests

-From this we will use the following definition for a microservice:
+Based on this logical architecture we will use the following definition for a microservice:

 *A microservice is a small, highly cohesive unit of code that has responsibility for a small functional area of a system.
 It should be independently deployable and should be of a size that it could be rewritten by a single developer in two weeks at maximum.*